Press & Print: An after-school Printmaking Club for KS2 students at Barn Croft School - 12 week Course

 • Use of portable printing presses

-• A personal folder for each participant to keep all their work
+• A personal portfolio folder to keep all completed work

 • Build confidence in creative decision-making